Competitive Perimeter Defense of Conical Environments: Algorithms

-Finally, note that the boundary cases of the first and the last interval fall into these cases by adding dummy intervals $S_i^0, \forall i \in \{ 1,\dots,n_s \}$ and $S_i^{Y+1}$, where $Y$ denotes the last interval that consists of intruders in any sector.
+Finally, note that the boundary cases of the first and the last intervals fall into these cases by adding dummy intervals $S_i^0, \forall i \in \{ 1,\dots,n_s \}$ and $S_i^{Y+1}$, where $Y$ denotes the last interval that consists of intruders in any sector.
 We assume that the vehicle captures all of the dummy intervals.
+This concludes the proof. \end{proof}